Azure-Samples/azure-search-openai-demo/README.md

 > **IMPORTANT:** In order to deploy and run this example, you'll need an **Azure subscription with access enabled for the Azure OpenAI service**.
 You can request access [here](https://aka.ms/oaiapply).
 You can also visit [here](https://azure.microsoft.com/free/cognitive-search/) to get some free Azure credits to get you started.

+## Azure Deployment Costs

+Pricing varies per region and usage, so it isn't possible to predict exact costs for your usage.
+However, you can try the [Azure pricing calculator](https://azure.com/e/8ffbe5b1919c4c72aed89b022294df76) for the resources below.

+- Azure App Service: Basic Tier with 1 CPU core, 1.75 GB RAM.
+Pricing per hour.
+[Pricing](https://azure.microsoft.com/pricing/details/app-service/linux/)
+- Azure Open AI: Standard tier, ChatGPT and Ada models.
+Pricing per 1K tokens used, and at least 1K tokens are used per question.
+[Pricing](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/openai-service/)
+- Form Recognizer: SO (Standard) tier using pre-built layout.
+Pricing per document page, sample documents have 261 pages total.
+[Pricing](https://azure.microsoft.com/pricing/details/form-recognizer/)
+- Azure Cognitive Search: Standard tier, 1 replica, free level of semantic search.
+Pricing per hour.[Pricing](https://azure.microsoft.com/pricing/details/search/)
+- Azure Blob Storage: Standard tier with ZRS (Zone-redundant storage).
+Pricing per storage and read operations.
+[Pricing](https://azure.microsoft.com/pricing/details/storage/blobs/)
+- Azure Monitor: Pay-as-you-go tier.
+Costs based on data ingested.
+[Pricing](https://azure.microsoft.com/pricing/details/monitor/)

-> **AZURE RESOURCE COSTS** by default this sample will create Azure App Service and Azure Cognitive Search resources that have a monthly cost, as well as Form Recognizer resource that has cost per document page.
-You can switch them to free versions of each of them if you want to avoid this cost by changing the parameters file under the infra folder (though there are some limits to consider; for example, you can have up to 1 free Cognitive Search resource per subscription, and the free Form Recognizer resource only analyzes the first 2 pages of each document.)
+To reduce costs, you can switch to free SKUs for Azure App Service, Azure Cognitive Search, and Form Recognizer by changing the parameters file under the `infra` folder.
+There are some limits to consider; for example, you can have up to 1 free Cognitive Search resource per subscription, and the free Form Recognizer resource only analyzes the first 2 pages of each document.
+You can also reduce costs associated with the Form Recognizer by reducing the number of documents in the `data` folder, or by removing the postprovision hook in `azure.yaml` that runs the `prepdocs.py` script.

+⚠️ To avoid unnecessary costs, remember to take down your app if it's no longer in use, either by deleting the resource group in the Portal or running `azd down`.

 ### Prerequisites